• Skip to primary navigation

 • Instead of adding sugar for a sweet element in salad dressing, add this syrup.

-• You may use this syrup in sandwiches to enhance the taste. .
+• You may use this syrup in sandwiches to improve the taste. .

-There is no limit on the ways to use this syrup.
+There is no limit on the ways to use this syrup - try pairing it with high-protein sides that don't use meat for a well-rounded plate.

 However, ensure that it blends with the ingredients you're mixing to get the desired result.